rercek/Q_sensor-review/README.md

 ![Other sensors Temperature Range](./images/Other%20sensors%20Temperature%20Range.png)

-**Since the temperature of other sensors are closed enough, the mean temperature of these sensors will be used as the real room temperature (ground truth).**
+**Since the temperatures of other sensors are closed enough, the mean temperature of these sensors will be used as the real room temperature (ground truth).**

 Additionally, in order to reduce the number of sensors to be analyzed, the average temperature of each sensor family will be used, even if, for the BMP280, it is less accurate.
 The following figures illustrate this analysis using average temperature values.